Connect the Dots: Knowledge Graph-Guided Crawler Attack on Retrieval-Augmented Generation Systems: Evaluation

-The average of $s(d)$ over the entire corpus represents the overall semantic fidelity of the extracted text.
-To assess practical utility, we also measure \textbf{Reconstruction Fidelity}.
-We construct a surrogate RAG from the extracted knowledge and evaluate it using the official query sets corresponding to the documents in TREC-COVID, SciDocs, and NFCorpus corpora, totaling 1,860, 2,181, and 1,991 queries, respectively.
-The Healthcare dataset is excluded due to the absence of official query annotations.
-We report: (a)Success Rate (fraction of non-refusal responses), (b) Answer Similarity (embedding cosine similarity between surrogate and victim answers); and (c) ROUGE-L score.
+\underline{\it Reconstruction Fidelity} assesses whether the stolen corpus supports service replication.
+We build a surrogate RAG from the stolen content and evaluate it on official query annotations of TREC-COVID, SciDocs, and NFCorpus, restricted to the sampled documents (1,860, 2,181, and 1,991 queries).
+Healthcare is excluded due to the lack of official query annotations.
+We report success rate (fraction of non-refusal responses), answer similarity (semantic similarity between surrogate and victim answers), and ROUGE-L.